-Although this innovation isn’t new, it’s certainly becoming more prevalent in online sales today and is likely to continue to be an important strategy for reducing shopping cart abandonment.
-Convenience is huge with web shoppers, particularly those using mobile devices, and one-click checkouts are great for improving the overall ecommerce customer experience, as they encourage purchases from new visitors and make it easier for existing customers to return and quickly make repeat transactions.
+Although this innovation isn’t new, it’s certainly becoming more prevalent in e-retail today and is likely to continue to be an important strategy for reducing cart abandonment.
+Convenience is huge with web shoppers, particularly those using mobile devices, and using a one-click checkout is a great way to improve the overall ecommerce customer experience, as it encourages purchases from new visitors and makes it easier for existing customers to return and quickly make repeat transactions.

 3. Sustainable ecommerce

 However, this added convenience comes at a price.
-Excess packaging, increased carbon emissions from delivery carriers, unethical sourcing practices, product returns, etc. are all contributing to environmental issues that cannot be ignored.
+Excess packaging, increased carbon emissions from delivery carriers, unethical sourcing practices, order returns, etc. are all contributing to environmental issues that cannot be ignored.

 Today’s online shoppers are becoming increasingly concerned about sustainability.
 They want the brands they purchase from to be aligned with their values and beliefs involving the protection of Mother Earth and to follow eco-friendly business practices.
 So what can e-merchants do to step up to the plate and reduce ecommerce’s negative impact on the environment?

 Product packaging is an excellent place to start.
-According to a January 2021 study by Statista involving consumers from the US and the UK, 50% of respondents would like brands to not use as much packaging for goods.
-In addition, approximately the same percentage of shoppers want brands to use recycled materials for their packaging.
+According to a January 2021 survey by Statista involving consumers from the US and the UK, 50% of respondents would like brands to not use as much packaging for goods.
+The study also found that approximately the same percentage of shoppers want brands to use recycled materials for their packaging.

 That being said, packaging definitely isn’t the only place to focus your environmentally responsible efforts.
-Additional areas to work on concerning environmental sustainability include prioritizing sustainable delivery options, reducing product returns, and selling sustainable products.
+Additional areas to work on concerning environmental sustainability include prioritizing sustainable delivery options, reducing order returns, and selling sustainable goods.

 4. AR- and VR-boosted shopping experiences

 Although online shopping offers a number of advantages over traditional shopping in brick-and-mortar stores, one drawback is that buyers aren’t able to see the items they wish to purchase in person.
-To help people better imagine having a product in their hands or using it in their environment, more and more companies are employing technologies involving augmented reality (AR) and virtual reality (VR).
+To help people better imagine having an item in their hands or using it in their environment, more and more companies are employing technologies involving augmented reality (AR) and virtual reality (VR).

-While AR has been around for a while, it’s started to be used more often by online retailers to provide site visitors with an even more enjoyable shopping experience as a form of digital commerce that helps to contribute to the customer journey.
-For example, Sephora’s Virtual Artist feature in the brand’s mobile app allows users to try on makeup virtually to more easily picture how the product would look in real life.
+While AR has been around for a while, it’s started to be used more often by online retailers to supply site visitors with an even more enjoyable shopping experience as a form of digital commerce that assists in contributing to the customer journey.
+For example, Sephora’s Virtual Artist feature in the brand’s mobile app allows users to try on makeup virtually to more easily picture how it would look in real life.

 Another company taking full advantage of AR technology is Wayfair with its View in Room app.
-With this handy tool, users can place virtual 3D versions of furniture they’re considering buying in their living spaces, which can help them determine if a piece would fit in a certain room or how well it would pair with other furniture in the space.
+With this handy tool, users can place virtual 3D versions of furniture they’re considering buying in their living spaces, which can aid them in determining if a piece would fit in a certain room or how well it would pair with other furniture in the space.

 5. Blockchain technology

 Blockchain works as a kind of decentralized digital database, recording transitions, which are encrypted and distributed over numerous computer networks.
-Often associated with cryptocurrencies, blockchain technology can also be used in ecommerce to increase transparency for customers.
+Often associated with cryptocurrencies, blockchain technology can also be used in ecommerce to improve supply chain management and increase transparency for customers.

 As buyers are starting to more frequently question brands on everything from product origins to business practices, the use of blockchain technology is becoming more popular as a way to better inform shoppers and alleviate their concerns.

-It, for instance, allows customers to view important information about products, including the origins of goods and supplier details.
+It, for instance, allows customers to view important information about goods, including the origins of goods and supplier details.
 Blockchain can also assist with reducing payment fraud, as it can be used to create a payment system with better security.
-In addition, this type of technology makes it possible for shoppers to more easily track their orders and locate information about items they previously purchased.
+In addition, it makes it possible for shoppers to more easily track their orders and locate information about items they previously purchased.